 Just a Couple of Bros Hanging Out (Both also LGBTQ Activists)

 Samantha Kerkman has told this reported many times “My Ex-Husband is not gay.”
 Kenosha County Eye has never made such an accusation.
-People likely inferred this from the fact that Chad and former ADA T. Clair Binger like to take shirtless photographs and wear LGBT clothing publicly.
+People likely inferred this from the fact that Chad and former ADA T. Clair Binger like to take shirtless photographs while embracing, and wear LGBT clothing publicly.
 “My kids read your site,” said Samantha.
 Samantha was seemingly upset that this publication wouldn’t assert that Judge Chad Kerkman isn’t a homosexual, something that we won’t do — we don’t know, and we don’t care.

 Kevin Mathewson – Editor, Kenosha County Eye